 Prosperity and Worship

 Newport’s small Jewish population met for worship in private homes.
-Many of the Jewish community were merchants active in the sea trade who prospered.
+Many Newport Jews were prosperous merchants active in the sea trade.
 What is now Bellevue Avenue was lined with Jewish shops.
-By 1758 the population had so grown in size and prominence a permanent house of worship was needed.
+By 1758 the population had so grown in size and prominence that it needed a permanent house of worship.

 Newport architect Peter Harrison, born and trained in England, volunteered to design the synagogue.
 He planned a building with a plain Georgian exterior that hides an elaborate interior.
 Harrison also designed the Redwood Library in Newport and King’s Chapel in Boston.

 Isaac Touro, born in the Netherlands, served as the synagogue’s first hazzan, or minister.
-Grateful for England’s protection, he was a Loyalist and stayed in Newport when the British captured the town in 1776.
+Grateful for England’s protection and loyal to the Crown, he stayed in Newport when the British captured the town in 1776.
 Three years later he moved with the British to New York, where he had to depend on charity.
 In 1782 he moved to Kingston, Jamaica and died a year later.

 No Sanction to Bigotry